dieterdoman/hearx-front-end-challenge/README.md

 # HearingApp

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.3.19.
+Navigate into hearingApp to run the below commands.

 ## Development server